-You agree to:
+You also agree to

-- 1. obtain authorization from the owner to have IBM or your reseller service a Machine that you do not own; and - 2. where applicable, before service is provided - a. follow the problem determination, problem analysis, and service request procedures that IBM or your reseller provide, - b. secure all programs, data, and funds contained in a Machine, and - c. inform IBM or your reseller of changes in a Machine's location.
+- 1. ensure that the Machine is free of any legal obligations or restrictions that prevent its exchange; - 2. obtain authorization from the owner to have IBM or your reseller service a Machine that you do not own; and - 3. where applicable, before service is provided - a. follow the problem determination, problem analysis, and service request procedures that IBM or your reseller provides, - b. secure all programs, data, and funds contained in a Machine, - c. provide IBM or your reseller with sufficient, free, and safe access to your facilities to permit them to fulfill their obligations, and - d. inform IBM or your reseller of changes in a Machine's location.